VainF/Reasoning-SFT/readme.md

 ## Setup

-We heavily recommend using a docker container to run this code, since the instllation of transformer engine and megatron-lm is not that easy!
+We heavily recommend using a docker container to run this code, since the installation of transformer engine and megatron-lm is not that easy!

 ```bash
 # In your user account